Paleo AIP Chicken Bone Broth Recipe (Slow Cooker)

 - 10 sprigs of fresh thyme

-- salt and pepper to taste (omit pepper for AIP)
+- black pepper to taste (omit pepper for AIP)

 - Combine all ingredients in slow cooker and set on low temp and set timer for 12+ hours.